 1. Combine family time with volunteering.
 Volunteering is a great way to spend quality time with the family while passing your values on to your children.

 2. Many companies give their employees time to volunteer during the workday.
 Ask about policies at your company.
-Volunteering as a group can be a great team building excise too!
+Volunteering as a group can be a great team building exercise too!

 3. Make a specific volunteer opportunity a weekly, monthly, or yearly tradition so it is just as important as a birthday or holiday.